 It's safe, clean and green.

-Many businesses are located in midtown, so there is quite a bit of white collar workers on a typical weekday.
+Many businesses are located in midtown, so there is quite a bit of white-collar workers on a typical weekday.

 Condo construction in midtown is thriving as many baby boomers have now retired and decided to downsize from a full house to a condo with quick and easy access to shops, restaurants, theatres, etc.

-According to one of the locals I spoke with, real estate prices for condos have skyrocketed in the recent years.
+According to one of the locals I spoke with, real estate prices for condos have skyrocketed in recent years.

-The headquarter's building for Coca Cola is rather modest if not ascetic for such a wealthy company.
+The headquarters building for Coca-Cola is rather modest if not ascetic for such a wealthy company.

 2. Fox Theatre Historic District.

-Technically, a part of midtown, Fox Theatre Historic District is a cultural heart of Atlanta.
+Technically, a part of midtown, Fox Theatre Historic District is the cultural heart of Atlanta.
 Fox Theatre occupies an extraordinary building which was originally planned as a Yaarab Shrine Temple.
 Shriners, as they call themselves, is a freemasonry organization in the US, Canada, Australia and other countries.

 Fox Theatre's building stands out from other buildings in Atlanta.
-According to wikipedia, its architect, Olivier Vinour of the firm Marye, Alger and Vinour, incorporated elements from Islamic architecture (building exterior, auditorium, Grand Salon, mezzanine Gentlemen’s Lounge and lower Ladies Lounge) and Egyptian architecture (Egyptian Ballroom, mezzanine Ladies Lounge and lower Gentlemen’s Lounge).
-You may want to take a tour (fee required) if you want to see interior.
+According to Wikipedia, its architect, Olivier Vinour of the firm Marye, Alger and Vinour, incorporated elements from Islamic architecture (building exterior, auditorium, Grand Salon, mezzanine Gentlemen’s Lounge and lower Ladies Lounge) and Egyptian architecture (Egyptian Ballroom, mezzanine Ladies Lounge and lower Gentlemen’s Lounge).
+You may want to take a tour (fee required) if you want to see the interior.

-The timing for opening Fox Theatre could not be worse as it happens a few months after the stock market crashed in 1929 which led to the Great Depression in the US.
-That event marked the start of a series of unfortunate events for the theatre that almost led to its demolishing in mid-1970s.
+The timing for opening Fox Theatre could not be worse as it happened a few months after the stock market crashed in 1929 which led to the Great Depression in the US.
+That event marked the start of a series of unfortunate events for the theatre that almost led to its demolishing in the mid-1970s.
 But happily, it was saved and restored, so it currently looks pretty much like it did back in 1929.

 Fox Theatre is not the only nice building in the Historic District.
 Others also deserve to be mentioned.